hms-dbmi/django-dbmi-client/README.rst

-        'CLIENT': 'my-client', # This string is used to identify your app in DBMI services 'ENVIRONMENT': 'prod|dev', # The environment setting determines the URLs of DBMI services to use 'AUTHZ_ADMIN_GROUP': 'my-client-admin', # This optional setting will give admin permissions to users with this group 'JWT_COOKIE_DOMAIN': '.my-client.hms.harvard.edu', # This setting must be a subdomain of your app's public domain 'AUTH0': {
+        'CLIENT': 'my-client', # This string is used to identify your app in DBMI services 'ENVIRONMENT': 'prod|dev', # The environment setting determines the URLs of DBMI services to use 'AUTHZ_ADMIN_GROUP': 'my-client-admin', # This optional setting will give admin permissions to users with this group 'AUTHZ_ADMIN_PERMISSION: 'admin', # This optional setting will grant a user staff/superuser status if this permissions exists for them
-            'CLIENT_IDS': ['xxxxxxxxxxxxxxx,yyyyyyyyyyyyyyyy'], # A list of Auth0 clients to authenticate for
-            'DOMAIN': 'my-client.auth0.com, # The Auth0 domain that your Auth0 client is hosted in
-        },
-        'AUTHN_BRANDING': {
-            'TITLE': 'My Client', # A title of your app to be shown on the login screen 'ICON_URL': 'https://authentication.hms.harvard.edu/static/hms_shield.png', # A square image to be shown on the login screen
+        'JWT_COOKIE_DOMAIN': '.my-client.hms.harvard.edu', # This setting must be a subdomain of your app's public domain 'AUTH0_CLIENT_IDS': ['xxxxxxxxxxxxxxx,yyyyyyyyyyyyyyyy'], # A list of Auth0 clients to authenticate for 'AUTH0_TENANT': 'my-client, # The Auth0 tenant identifier that your Auth0 client is registered in 'AUTHN_TITLE': 'My Client', # A title of your app to be shown on the login screen 'AUTHN_ICON_URL': 'https://authentication.hms.harvard.edu/static/hms_shield.png', # A square image to be shown on the login screen
-        },
     }

 3. If running a local or test environment, configurations might look as follows::